 When applied topically, chlorophyll works as an antibacterial as well as an anti-inflammatory.
 It's even been scientifically proven to increase the rate of healing wounds, and since acne lesions are essentially wounds, chlorophyll would then help speed up cell turnover and clear skin faster.
 But while chlorophyll works independently in each of these ways, Nazarian tells us that it's never been tested specifically as an acne remedy before a line called BioClarity.

-It works by utilizing altered chlorophyll molecules that have gone through substitution of magnesium with copper, creating what it calls Floralux, a patent-pending, proprietary ingredient created by BioClarity.
+BioClarity offers a three-step skincare regimen that works by utilizing altered chlorophyll molecules that have gone through substitution of magnesium with copper, creating Floralux, the brand's patent-pending, proprietary ingredient.
 This provides additional skin benefits such as the boosting of collagen and elastin formation without the worry of using traditional heavy metals that carry a risk of toxicity.
-Nazarian tells us that because the molecule is anti-inflammatory and combined with several other calming ingredients within the three-step system, the risk of irritation is decreased, and the product can be used twice daily.
+Nazarian says that because the molecule is anti-inflammatory and combined with several other calming ingredients within the three-step system, the risk of irritation is decreased, and the product can be used twice daily and with other products.

 Chlorophyll has also been proven to work well in conjunction with photodynamic therapy, or blue and red light.
-Researchers found that applying the light on top of a chlorophyll-lipoid complex (similar to Benevolent's offering) helped to significantly decrease acne lesions and sebum levels when compared to using light therapy on its own.
+Researchers found that applying the light on top of a chlorophyll-lipoid complex (similar to Benevolent Nourishment Liquid Cholorphyll, $25) helped to significantly decrease acne lesions and sebum levels when compared to using light therapy on its own.

-Aside from the above study that used light in conjunction with liquid chlorophyll, little research has been done to prove its efficacy in directly treating acne, though Nazarian says it can be applied topically on its own if you so choose.
+Aside from the aforementioned study that used light in conjunction with liquid chlorophyll, little research has been done to prove the plant pigment's efficacy in directly treating acne.
+However, Nazarian says it can be applied topically on its own if you so choose.

-While you can purchase liquid chlorophyll and put it in your drinks or food, you can save money and get the good stuff straight from the earth (of course) by making a smoothie with leafy greens like spinach, kale, collard greens, and chard.
+While you can purchase liquid chlorophyll and put it in your drinks or food, you can also get the good stuff straight from the source by making a smoothie with leafy greens like spinach, kale, collard greens, and chard.

 Next: Read what happened when I tried another green drink to clear my acne.